API Basics

 Each client who uses the Wallet API has different permissions and configuration.
 Some of the permissions depend on the type of the client.
 Available client types:

-- This client can be related to one project or manage several of them.
+private_client - This client can be related to one project or manage several of them.
 The client is based on the web or offline location, not accessible by 3rd party persons.

-- This client is related to one project and is used for every mobile application.
+application - This client is related to one project and is used for every mobile application.
 Credentials for this client are integrated into the application package.
 This client can only make calls for the Client resource - get it's information or register a new client.

-This client is created dynamically by the
+- This client is created dynamically by the application

 client, when a mobile application is installed into the device.
 Thus, each device makes calls from different clients - they cannot access each others transactions or make some other actions, related to any other client of the same application.